hilamica/Library-management-application/README.md

-# 📚 Book Management App
+# 📚 Library Management App

 This is an Angular standalone application for managing a book list, integrated with the Google Books API.